Soda Ash Fixer for Long-Lasting Color with Fiber Reactive Dyes

 - Creates strong chemical bonds with cellulose fibers

-- Mild alkali—also called sodium carbonate or washing soda
+- Mild alkali also known as sodium carbonate or washing soda

-- Supports vibrant, wash-fast color on plant-based fabrics
+- Supports vibrant, fade-resistant color on natural fabrics

 Perfect For

-- Pre-soaking fabric for tie-dye and low immersion techniques
+- Pre-soaking fabric for tie-dye and low immersion dyeing

-- Dyeing cotton, rayon, linen, and other cellulose fibers
+- Dyeing cotton, rayon, linen, and other plant fibers

 Instructions

 Tie-Dye Pre-Soak: Mix 1 cup (0.23 kg) of Soda Ash per 1 gallon (3.79 L) of warm water.
-Soak fabric for 20 minutes, wring out by hand—do not rinse before dyeing.
+Soak fabric for 20 minutes, then wring out by hand without rinsing before dyeing.